Bubka/2FAuth-Docs/docs/getting-started/installation/docker/docker-cli.md

     mkdir 2fauth
     ```

-    !!!warning If your host is not Windows
+    !!!info If your host is not Windows
     Since the container runs without root as user `1000:1000`, you need to fix the ownership and permissions of that directory:

     ```sh